NethServer/docs/administrator-manual/en/suricata.rst

 The software analyzes all traffic through the firewall searching for known attacks and anomalies.

-When an attack or anomaly is detected, the system can decide whether to block traffic or simply save the event on a log n (:file:`/var/log/suricata/fast.log`).
+When an attack or anomaly is detected, the system can decide whether to block traffic or simply save the event on a log (:file:`/var/log/suricata/fast.log`).

 :index:`Suricata` can be configured accordingly to following policies.
 Each policy consists of several rules: